-- 1.1 The 1992 Fund's Financial Regulations provide that a working capital shall be maintained at such a level as the Assembly may decide from time to time (Financial Regulation 7.1(b)). - 1.2 Under Financial Regulation 7.1(c), the 1992 Fund shall have a General Fund which shall be used: - (i) for the satisfaction of claims of the kind referred to in Article 12.1(i)(b) of the 1992 Fund Convention including the first four million SDR of claims in respect of any one incident where the aggregate amount of all claims exceeds four million SDR; - (ii) to make provisional payments pursuant to Internal Regulation 7.9; - (iii) to meet the costs and expenses of the administration of the 1992 Fund and any other expenditure which may be authorised by the Assembly or, where appropriate, by a subsidiary body established by the Assembly in accordance with Article 18.9 of the 1992 Fund Convention; - (iv) to make loans to a Major Claims Fund for the satisfaction of claims of the kind referred to in Article 12.1(i)(c) of the 1992 Fund Convention, above the first four million SDR in respect of any one incident, to the extent that sufficient money is not available in that Major Claims Fund. - 1.3 Separate Major Claims Funds shall be established in respect of each larger incident, ie each incident where the aggregate amount of the payments by the 1992 Fund exceeds 4 million SDR (approximately £3.2 million).
-Such a Major Claims Fund shall be used for the payment of claims arising from the relevant incident, provided that the first 4 million SDR in respect of each incident is to be paid from the General Fund (Financial Regulation 7.2(a) and (d)).

-1.4 If the working capital were to fall below an amount reasonably required to meet the administrative expenses and anticipated claims as required under Financial Regulations 7.1 (c), annual contributions should be raised to restore the working capital to the level fixed by the Assembly.
+- 1.1 The 1992 Fund's Financial Regulations provide that a working capital shall be maintained at such a level as the Assembly may decide from time to time (Financial Regulation 7.1(b)). - 1.2 Under Financial Regulation 7.1(c), the 1992 Fund shall have a General Fund which shall be used: - (i) for the satisfaction of payments referred to in Article 12.1(i)(b) of the 1992 Fund Convention including the first 4 million SDR of payments in respect of any one incident where the aggregate amount of the payments of all claims and claimsrelated expenditure exceeds four million SDR; - (ii) to make provisional payments pursuant to Internal Regulation 7.9; - (iii) to meet the costs and expenses of the administration of the 1992 Fund and any other expenditure which may be authorised by the Assembly; - (iv) to make loans to a Major Claims Fund for the satisfaction of payments referred to in Article 12.1(i)(c) of the 1992 Fund Convention, above the first 4 million SDR in respect of any one incident, to the extent that sufficient money is not available in that Major Claims Fund. - 1.3 Separate Major Claims Funds shall be established in respect of each larger incident, ie each incident where the aggregate amount of the payments by the 1992 Fund exceeds 4 million SDR (approximately £3.2 million).
+Such a Major Claims Fund shall be used for the payment of claims and claims-related expenditure arising from the relevant incident, provided that the first 4 million SDR in respect of each incident is to be paid from the General Fund (Financial Regulation 7.2(a) and (d)). - 1.4 If the working capital were to fall below an amount reasonably required to meet the payments of administrative expenses and anticipated claims and claims related expenditure as required under Financial Regulations 7.1(c), annual contributions should be raised to restore the working capital to the level fixed by the Assembly.